Getting Here – Via Barr Trail

 and fills up quickly, there are usually attendants to

-- Signs on Manitou Avenue direct to free parking on El Paso Blvd.
+- Signs on Manitou Avenue direct to parking on El Paso Blvd.

 - Free Shuttle

 - Public Composting toilets outside entrance of the city hall building, El Paso Blvd.

 Manitou Springs Parking Information